 Outreach

-Barbara McCreary, Vestry Liaison
+Susan Boze, Vestry Liaison

 Holy Comforter has a long and distinguished history of work focusing outside our walls, and into the community and world.
 We have engaged in many types of activities through the years, such as refugee resettlement, building a Habitat for Humanity house for our Centennial project, and mission trips to Native American reservations.
 It is appealing to many to have a chance to put faith into works that help build a better world.
 We strive to have hands-on ministry as well as advocacy and financial support.